-Bottom watering your succulents is a quite simple technique.
+Bottom watering your succulent plants is a quite simple technique.
 All you need is a bottom watering tray or a large basin and water.
 Follow the following simple steps to bottom water your succulent:

-- Place the bottom watering pot or simply called succulent pot, in the tray.
-Make sure that it should contain at least one drainage hole in the bottom.
+- 2. Place the bottom watering pot or simply called succulent pot, in the tray.
+Make sure that it should contain at least one drainage hole in the bottom of succulent pots.
 Otherwise, repot it into a bottom watering pot containing drainage holes.

 When to Bottom Water your Succulent?

 It’s your choice whether you want to do bottom watering or top watering, but sometimes bottom watering becomes necessary when the soil does not absorb water.
 Following are the two reasons when soil cannot absorb water, and bottom watering becomes necessary: